opengeospatial/HY_Features/section_7.md

 ![Figure 19: Catchment model (UML class diagram)](figs/fig19.png) Figure 19: Catchment model (UML class diagram) **[\*\*\*!!!
-Dave, fig19 updated, visible after merging PR \*\*\*]**
+Dave, fig19 updated\*\*\*]**

 ##### 7.4.2.1	Catchment representation
-The HY_CatchmentRepresentation class conceptualize the multiple representation of a catchment in typical data products using single geometric shapes, or by visualization of typical networks the catchment may appear depending on the concern of the undertaken study.
+The HY_CatchmentRepresentation class conceptualize the multiple representation of a catchment in typical data products using single geometric shapes, or by visualisation of typical networks the catchment may appear depending on the concern of the undertaken study.
 Catchment representation refers to the common recognition of a catchment as the unit of study shared across sub-domains, even if a particular representation refer only to one or the other.
-With respect tp 1D-and 2D-geometry, special types of catchment representation are defined: HY_Flowpath (line-shaped),  HY_CatchmentArea (area-shaped), and HY_CatchmentBoundary (polygon shape).
-The HY_NetworkCartography class is defined with respect to networks to which hydrologic features may participate, and that in its entirety represent, separately or as set of layers, the catchment.
+With respect to 1D-and 2D-geometry, special types of catchment representation are defined: HY_Flowpath (line-shaped),  HY_CatchmentArea (area-shaped), and HY_CatchmentBoundary (polygon shape).
+The HY_NetworkCartography class is defined with respect to networks in which hydrologic features may participate, and that in its entirety represent, separately or as set of layers, the catchment.
 This will allow hydrologic features that are logically connected in the hydrographic network, a network of channels, a network of hydrometric stations to be portrayed in thematic map layers, which is common use to cartographically represent a catchment through overlaying a series of layers displaying such networks.

 In other contexts other types of catchment representation may exist.
 Data products that not conforms to the special types defined in this standard, for instance representations in more-dimensional perspectives, or in time, may use the general HY_CatchmentRepresentation class.
 If present, all sub-types of catchment representation shall support the inherent representedCatchment property whereby each representation may be realised with an appropriate geometry type.
 HY_CatchmentRepresentation carries one association: representedCatchment.

 ![Figure 20: Catchment representation (UML class diagram)](figs/fig20.png) Figure 20: Catchment representation (UML class diagram) **[\*\*\*!!!
-Dave, fig20 updated, visible after merging PR \*\*\*]**
+Dave, fig20 updated\*\*\*]**

 The *representedCatchment* association defines the relationship to exactly the catchment that is represented in the data set or product.
 If required, this association shall be used to identify the unit wherein the hydrologic processes under study take place.